 Lunchtime street food at its best.

 What's it like?
 World cuisine is well represented here with Thai, Indian, Vietnamese, Italian, Brazilian, Mexican, Turkish, hog roast and more.
 Traffic-free during market times, this is the place for the freshest street food cooked in front of you.
-Queues start around midday and stalls start running out after 1pm on Thursdays and Fridays.
+Lines start around midday and stalls start running out after 1pm on Thursdays and Fridays.
 This is real worker's fare so expect generous portions and often change from a fiver.

 Who goes there?
 Near to Old Street, the market gets regular trade from the local office workers at Silicon Roundabout.